 Save and share: 20 Russia travel tips – how to get a visa and more

 If you enjoyed this blog post on Russia travel tips and how to plan a trip, why not hover over the image below and pin to your Pinterest board?
 (Desktop only).

 You might also like my other Russia posts:

 - 45 things to do in Moscow, Russia

 - 4 days in Moscow, Russia: a city guide and itinerary

 - 3 days in St Petersburg, Russia: a city guide and itinerary

-- Things to do in St Petersburg, Russia [coming soon].
+- 38 things to do in St Petersburg, Russia.